vb-pogribnyi/OpenCircle/Open Circle.md

 )
 ```

 After that, we need to train our models again.
 Luckily, we have found which parameters correlate most with the loss, so this training will take much less time.
-I have created other training script, similar to the first one, but included all the changes so far:
+I have created another training script, similar to the first one, but included all the changes so far:

 ```python
 import os